Nardwacht/assessment-sition/README.md

 ### 0.Notes

-Some things I encountered during development:
+Some things I encountered during development|
 - The Figma document states that Roboto is used for the text of prices, but when applying these fonts they do not resemble the design at all.
 Since this is a minor detail, I will leave this as is.
 - Not all of the image URLs are correct, for example the URL for "Summer Dress Salmon" has an image URL that returns a white shirt instead.
 Since I do not know what the actual URL is, I will keep it as is and show an error message.